This information explains the causes, symptoms, and treatment of gastroesophageal reflux disease (GERD).

-- Caffeinated drinks (coffee, tea, cola soft drinks)
+- Caffeinated drinks such as coffee, tea, and cola soft drinks

 - Fatty foods

-- Take antacids (medication that relieves the acid in your stomach) or sit upright to relieve heartburn.
+- Take antacids (medication that relieves the acid in your stomach) or sit upright to reduce heartburn.

 - Avoid putting pressure on your abdomen.

-- For more information about how to manage constipation, read our resource Constipation.
+- Prevent or manage constipation.
+For more information about how to manage constipation, read the resource Constipation.

-- For more information about making healthy food and exercise choices, read our resource Eat Your Way to Better Health.
+- If you’re overweight, lose weight.
+Try to stay at a healthy weight.
+For more information about making healthy food and exercise choices, read our resource Eat Your Way to Better Health.

-- Take the medication your doctor prescribes as instructed.
+- Make sure to take any medication your doctor prescribes you as instructed.